Nuklai/nuklaivm/README.md

 ### Actions

-- ☑ Transfer both the native asset `NAI` and any other token created by users within the same subnet
-- ☑ Transfer both the native asset `NAI` and any other token created by users to another subnet using Avalanche Warp Messaging(AWM)
+- ☑ Transfer both the native asset `NAI` and any other token created by users
 - ☑ Create a token
 - ☑ Mint a token
 - ☑ Burn a token
-- ☑ Export both the native asset `NAI` and any other user tokens to another subnet that is also a `nuklaivm`
-- ☑ Import both the native asset `NAI` and any other user tokens from another subnet that is also a `nuklaivm`
 - ☑ Register validator for staking
 - ☑ Unregister validator from staking
 - ☑ Delegate NAI to any currently staked validator